dashpay/docs/introduction/features.rst

 value of the transaction itself.

 :ref:`PrivateSend` works by creating denominations of 10, 1, 0.1, 0.01
-and 0.001 DASH and then mixing these denominations with other users.
+and 0.001 DASH and then creating CoinJoin transactions with other users using these denominations.
 Creation of the denominations is charged at the default fee for a standard transaction.
-Mixing is free, but to prevent spam attacks, an average of one in ten mixing transactions are charged a fee of 0.0001 DASH.
-Spending inputs mixed using PrivateSend incurs the usual standard or InstantSend fees, but to avoid creating a potentially identifiable change address, the fee is always rounded up to the lowest possible denomination.
+Using CoinJoin is free, but to prevent spam attacks, an average of one in ten CoinJoin transactions are charged a fee of 0.0001 DASH.
+Spending denominated inputs using PrivateSend incurs the usual standard fees, but to avoid creating a potentially identifiable change address, the fee is always rounded up to the lowest possible denomination.
 This is typically .001 DASH, so it is important to deduct the fee from the amount being sent if possible to minimise fees.
 Combining InstantSend and PrivateSend may be expensive due to this requirement and the fact that a PrivateSend transaction may require several inputs, while InstantSend charges a fee of 0.0001 DASH per input.
 Always check your fees before sending a transaction.

 .. _evolution: